 php bin/magento admin:user:create php bin/magento catalog:images:resize

-Some most used commands in Magento CLI
+Some of the most frequently used commands in Magento CLI

 php bin/magento setup:upgrade